We have a steadfast commitment to every client. Call (515) 497-9409 to connect today.

 - Maintain Thorough Records: Save all documentation related to your claim, including correspondence and performance reviews.

-- Be Aware of Deadlines: Minnesota employees have between 180 and 300 days to file with the EEOC depending on state law overlaps.
+- Be Aware of Deadlines: Minnesota employees often have between 180 and 300 days to file with the EEOC, depending on how federal and state laws apply to their situation.

 - Respond Promptly: Respond to requests from the EEOC or your attorney quickly to avoid delays in your case.